 For mixed boundary conditions, the salinity, and hence the density at the surface ocean can deviate arbitrarily from a fixed prescribed distribution S^ without water fluxes to react and to counteract the emerging changes.
 This implies that salinity anomalies could permanently alter the structure of the circulation.
-This concept-first proposed by Stommel (1961)-was used by Bryan (1986) in a three-dimensional ocean model.
-The surprising result was the detection of multiple equilibria: For different boundary conditions, qualitatively different ocean circulations were simulated.
-This is further discussed in Chap.
-9.
+This hypothesis was first formulated by Stommel (1961), and later confirmed by Bryan (1986) in a three-dimensional ocean model.
+The surprising result was the detection of multiple equilibria, qualitatively different ocean circulations were simulated.
+The relevance of this finding to understand the dynamics of the climate system is further discussed in Chapter 9.